-- -source "<guest additions .ISO file to use>" Full path to an alternative VirtualBox Guest Additions .ISO file to use for the Guest Additions update. - -verbose Tells VBoxManage to be more verbose.
+- uuid vmname The VM UUID or VM name.
+Mandatory. - -source "<guest additions .ISO file to use>" Full path to an alternative VirtualBox Guest Additions .ISO file to use for the Guest Additions update. - -verbose Tells VBoxManage to be more verbose.